pub enum ComputeCommand<T = Timestamp> {

 CreateTimely is the first command sent to a replica after a connection was established.
 It instructs the replica to initialize the timely dataflow runtime using the given config.

-This command is special in that it is the only one that is broadcast to all processes of a multi-process replica.
-All subsequent commands are only sent to the first process, which then distributes them to the other processes using a dataflow.
+This command is special in that it is broadcast to all workers of a multi-worker replica.
+All subsequent commands, except UpdateConfiguration, are only sent to the first worker, which then distributes them to the other workers using a dataflow.
 This method of command distribution requires the timely dataflow runtime to be initialized, which is why the CreateTimely command exists.

 The epoch value imposes an ordering on iterations of the compute protocol.
 When the compute controller connects to a replica, it must send an epoch that is greater than all epochs it sent to the same replica on previous connections.
 Multi-process replicas should use the epoch to ensure that their individual processes agree on which protocol iteration they are in.